Death of Joe Cinque: Singh-Cinque relationship

-Death
+Murder

 Singh's close friend Madhavi Rao invited acquaintances to two dinner parties in October 1997 and told them that a crime would be committed.
 Witness Sanjeeva Tennekoon reported that the first dinner party on 24 October was normal and that Singh and Cinque appeared loving.
 However, another witness told the court that Rao had told her afterwards that Singh had tried to kill Cinque that evening but did not deliver a sufficient dose, and that the witness had threatened to go to the police.
 The day after the first dinner party, Singh and Rao went to a friend, Len Mancini, and told him they had given Cinque drugs the previous evening.

 Cinque died on 26 October 1997, the morning after the second dinner party.
 Toxicology reports showed high levels of heroin and rohypnol in his body.

 Witness Ross Manley claimed that Singh bought more heroin from Manley's friend on the morning of 26 October.
 Singh called an ambulance for Cinque at 12:10pm on 26 October, and the ambulance officers found that he had suffered from cardiac arrest.
 Singh made it difficult for the ambulance to respond quickly, giving a false address.
 Singh told police at the scene that she had administered drugs to Cinque.
 Police reported that when they arrived at the scene, Singh was hysterical and struggled with police and ambulance officers when they took her away from Cinque's body.